 - Buying fewer items and products than needed

 The second priority in the waste hierarchy, resource recovery, can guide you towards maximised options for reuse, recycling and recovering all resources from your rubbish.
 If waste avoidance doesn’t work for you, resource recovery can help you solve your waste issues.

-Resources recovery provides you with many options in managing all your wastes effectively.
+Resources recovery provides you with many options for managing all your waste effectively.
 Where waste reduction and avoidance become ineffective for you, reusing your rubbish means no further processing and avoiding costs from recycling.
 At this point, you can repair, reuse and sell your unwanted items or even donate them to charities.

-Next to reusing your wastes is recycling.
-Recycling all your wastes requires a mechanical process, thus you need to make sure that every recyclable item goes to your nearby recycling facilities.
+Next to reusing your waste is recycling.
+Recycling all your waste requires a mechanical process, thus, you need to make sure that every recyclable item goes to your nearby recycling facilities.
 When recycling all your rubbish is not feasible, it’s possible to incinerate all these and harness the heat to generate electricity for the community.

 Waste Treatment and Disposal

-Reusing, recycling and resource recovery are inappropriate to some of your household or commercial rubbish, particularly for your hazardous wastes or even asbestos.
-The final state of the waste hierarchy recognises your harmful wastes— where it requires immediate treatment and disposal.
+Reusing, recycling, and resource recovery are inappropriate for some of your household or commercial rubbish, particularly your hazardous wastes or asbestos.
+The final stage of the waste hierarchy recognises your harmful wastes— where require immediate treatment and disposal.
 Although it is the least preferred way to manage your unwanted items, it’s the most commonly used and well-recognised method across Australia.

 In A Nutshell

 The waste hierarchy can guide you on a step-by-step prioritised process of managing all your rubbish.
 Despite its comprehensive nature, rubbish treatment and disposal are the commonly practised level in the waste hierarchy.
 That’s why households, industries and government should carefully take this hierarchy into practice to attain sustainable waste management.